The Interpretation of the Bible and the Magisterium

 Example 1: In Matthew 18:15-18 we see our Lord instructing His disciples that where moral disputes arise between two believers, and they cannot be settled even by calling two or three witnesses, then the matter must be referred to the Church for a decision.

 Example 2: In Acts 15:1-21 we see how the early Christians, who had doctrinal differences regarding the circumcision of the Gentiles, went to the Apostles to resolve the issue.
 And Peter decided that the practice of circumcision, which was required by the Law of Moses for the Jews, was no longer required under the new Law, whereby both Jews and Gentiles are saved by the grace of Christ.
-Peter made this decision without recourse to Scripture, but acted solely in accordance with the authority granted Him by Christ as Head of the Church.
+Peter made this decision without recourse to Holy Scripture but acted solely in accordance with the authority granted Him by Christ as Head of the Church.

 Since its foundation and all through the centuries, the Catholic Church has exercised its authority, through various councils and synods, to settle both doctrinal and pastoral disputes and controversies.
-Many Protestants are unaware that even their fundamental beliefs, – such as the Blessed Trinity, the Humanity and Divinity of Christ, the Virginity of Mary and her singular title as Mother of God – were defended against errors and heresies, and have been faithfully preserved and protected by Catholic Fathers and scholars, and by the Catholic Church at large since the beginning of the Christian era.
+Many Protestants are unaware that even their fundamental beliefs, – such as the Blessed Trinity, the Humanity and Divinity of Christ, the Virginity of Mary, and her singular title as Mother of God – were defended against errors and heresies, and have been faithfully preserved and protected by Catholic Fathers and scholars, and by the Catholic Church at large since the beginning of the Christian era.

 A Question of Circularity